bvssvni/php-simple-login/README.md

 php-simple-login
 ================

 Login using a hard coded hashed password in PHP file without username.
-GPL license
+LGPL license
+See 'login.php' for license details.

+You can study 'example-login.php' to see it in action.

 #How To Use PHP Simple Login